littleraskol/Sprint-And-Dash-Redux/README.txt

 8. CONTROLS

 I've changed the default keys to the ones I use: spacebar for sprint, Q for dash.
 In the past, changing this required using a code number system.
-That's no longer the case but I will leave this index here in case it is needed for e.g., controller mapping.
-Otherwise, you should use this reference for other keys: https://docs.microsoft.com/en-us/previous-versions/windows/xna/bb197781(v%3dxnagamestudio.40)
+That's no longer the case but I will leave this index here in case it is needed for any reason.
+Otherwise, you should use this reference for other keys: https://stardewvalleywiki.com/Modding:Player_Guide/Key_Bindings

 None = 0,
 Back = 8,